mkoculak/FileExplorer.jl/README.md

 [![Build Status](https://github.com/mkoculak/FileExplorer.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/mkoculak/FileExplorer.jl/actions/workflows/CI.yml?query=branch%3Amaster)

 Package provides a simple interface to explore your filesystem as a tree structure and print it in the REPL.
 It has two main functions:
-1. represent the chosen directory or file as a Julia struct:
+#### 1. represent the chosen directory or file as a Julia struct
 ```julia
 julia> using FileExplorer
 julia> f = Folder("path/to/FileExplorer.jl")